Black Emanuelle 2 (1976)

 Anyone famous in it?
 No-one of note.

-Any violence or gore?
+Any gore or violence?
 A murder and rape scene, nothing too violent compared to many films of the time.

-Any sex?
+Any sex or nudity?
 Many scenes of generally quite soft female nudity and simulated sex.

 The DVD